 And ever since everyone and their cousin harps about how a parsec is a measure of distance, not time,

-And yet the die hard Star Fans completely miss the importance of a seemingly unrelated Han Solo:
+And yet the die hard Star Wars fans completely miss the importance of a seemingly unrelated Han Solo quote:

 This matters to the topic of the Kessel Run.
-What apparently every astrophysicist fan of Star Wars has either failed to remember or failed to shout loud enough, is that not only is EVERY celestial body in the universe is in constant motion in relation to each other, but they're all in motion at different speeds.
-All combined makes for an ever changing maze of hazards.
+What apparently every astrophysicist fan of Star Wars has either failed to remember or failed to shout loud enough, is that is EVERY celestial body in the universe is in constant motion in relation to each other, and they're all in motion at different speeds thanks to their interconnected gravitational forces.
+All of this combined makes for an ever changing maze of hazards.
 A fact that was reflected in the entire quote:

 Traveling through hyperspace only LOOKS like they're traveling in a straight line.
 In reality, it's more like the astrographic/gravitational equivalent of driving at high speeds along an American Interstate highway (ignoring the exit ramps, obviously) or the autobahn (same deal with the exit ramps).
 The best navicomputer will calculate the shortest route because the shortest workable route will be the fastest route.